ccbogel/QualCoder/README.md

 There is a link to an executable file (double-click to run) for Ubuntu in the 3.6 release.

-Alternatively, install from source code below.
-When running from source code, it is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
+To install from source code below, inside a virtual environment.
 If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

 1. If you are using audio or video, install vlc (download from site) or: `sudo apt install vlc`